-The Faster Diagnosis Framework (the Framework) sets out the strategic approach to delivering faster diagnosis of cancer and the associated cancer waiting times standards.
+The Faster Diagnosis Standard Framework (FDS) sets out the strategic approach to delivering faster diagnosis of cancer and the associated cancer waiting times standards.

 The below illustrates the Faster Diagnosis Principles which should underpin thinking, planning, review and implementation of actions for any pathway or service work.